shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 When you’re not dreaming, you see only blackness and you don’t perceive time.

 While you’re not dreaming, you may begin a new dream at any time.
 You can have a number of dreams per long rest equal to your level in this class divided by 2, minimum of 2.
 When you begin a new dream, you may choose a new dream target.
 You must choose a different dream target for each dream in a long rest.

+When a dream begins, you regain all spell points.
+When a dream ends, you lose all spell points.

 ### Dream Variance